umarhassan-mitodl/11.521-spring-2003/content/pages/readings.md

 Texts
 -----

-*   Oracle 8i Documentation available online at [http://technet.oracle.com/docs/products/oracle8i/doc\_index.htm](http://technet.oracle.com/docs/products/oracle8i/doc_index.htm).
+*   Oracle 8i Documentation available online at {{% resource_link "5bbb770b-3314-4f0e-9785-f2863314ed57" "http://technet.oracle.com/docs/products/oracle8i/doc\_index.htm" %}}.
     The documentation is generally available both in HTML format (good for viewing online in a browser) and PDF format (better for printing).

     Particularly useful references:
-    *   [Oracle 8i SQL Reference](http://technet.oracle.com/docs/products/oracle8i/doc_library/817_doc/server.817/a85397/toc.htm).
+    *   {{% resource_link "d29e9ad6-82ba-4a9c-9547-fab48243fcea" "Oracle 8i SQL Reference" %}}.
 This is the authoritative reference for Oracle's flavor of SQL.

-    *   [SQL\*Plus Quick Reference](http://technet.oracle.com/docs/products/oracle8i/doc_library/817_doc/server.817/a82951/toc.htm).
+    *   {{% resource_link "f1f35303-554b-474c-bd62-9808c13f5c38" "SQL\*Plus Quick Reference" %}}.
 A concise guide to SQL\*Plus commands.

-    *   [SQL\*Plus Reference](http://technet.oracle.com/docs/products/oracle8i/doc_library/817_doc/server.817/a82950/toc.htm).
+    *   {{% resource_link "11470e04-cfb4-469f-a8eb-8e48f84022c3" "SQL\*Plus Reference" %}}.
 The full SQL\*Plus manual.

-    *   [Oracle 8i Designing and Tuning for Performance](http://technet.oracle.com/docs/products/oracle8i/doc_library/817_doc/server.817/a76992/toc.htm).
+    *   {{% resource_link "c9210d0f-8825-47c6-80b8-63868cfe136d" "Oracle 8i Designing and Tuning for Performance" %}}.
 Suggests ways to tune queries and database designs to improve performance.
 Offers insights into how Oracle operates.

-    *   [Oracle 8i Error Messages](http://technet.oracle.com/docs/products/oracle8i/doc_library/817_doc/server.817/a76999/toc.htm).
+    *   {{% resource_link "85d3ad2c-3758-4539-b80e-e9b0bb9a4cdb" "Oracle 8i Error Messages" %}}.
 Provides extra information about Oracle's sometimes cryptic error messages.

-> Note: To access this documentation you will need to register for a free membership to the [Oracle Technology Network](http://technet.oracle.com/).
+> Note: To access this documentation you will need to register for a free membership to the {{% resource_link "2662ac17-ee30-4065-adb4-c4ddab5e4c2a" "Oracle Technology Network" %}}.
 To register, click the 'My Profile' button in the upper right portion of the page and then complete and submit the registration form.

 *   Worboys, Michael F. _GIS: A Computing Perspective._ London: Taylor & Francis, 1995.
 (Paperback).